+MANICURING CURRICULUM REQUIREMENT BREAKDOWN (400 TOTAL CLOCK HOURS)

+MINIMUM HOURS OF TECHNICAL INSTRUCTION REQUIRED

+MINIMUM PRACTICAL OPERATIONS REQUIRED

-Manicuring Curriculum Requirement Breakdown (400 Total Clock Hours) Minimum Hours of Technical Instruction Required Minimum Practical Operations Required (1) 300 Hours of Technical Instruction and Practical Training in Nail - - of instruction in Nail Care shall be completed with the minimum hours of technical instr action and practical operations for each subject matter as follows: MANICURES AND PEDICURES 60 60 (190 noile) 60 (180 nails) The subject of Manicures and Pedicures shall include, but is not limited to and procedures: Water and oil manicures including hand and arm massag e, complete pe dicure including foot and ankle massage, application of artificial nails including lons, nail tips, nail wraps and repairs, and nail analysis. iquid, gel, and j oowder brush- (2) 100 Hours of Technical Instruction and Practical Training in Health and Safety The required subjects of instruction in Health and Safety shall be completed with the minimum number of hours of technical instruction and practical operations for each subject-matter as follows: LAWS AND REGULATIONS 10 - The subject of Laws and Regulations shall include, but is not limited to, the following issues: The Barbering and Cosmetology Act and the Board's Rules and Regulations HEALTH AND SAFETY CONSIDERATIONS 25 - The subject of Health and Safety shall include, but is not limited to, the following techniques and procedures: Chemistry pertaining to the practices of a manicurist including the chemical composition and purpose of nail care preparations.
-Health and Safety/Hazardous Substances, including training in chemicals and health in establishment, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, and communicable diseases, including HIV/AIDS and Hepatitis B. DISINFECTION AND SANITATION 20 10 The subject of Disinfection and Sanitation shall include, but is not limited to, the following techniques and procedures: Procedures to protect the health and safety of the consumer as well as the technician.
+(1) 300 Hours of Technical Instruction and Practical Training in Nail Care The required subjects of instruction in Nail Care shall be completed with the minimum hours of technical instruction and practical operations for each subject matter as follows:

+MANICURES AND PEDICURES

+60 (180 nails)

+The subject of Manicures and Pedicures shall include, but is not limited to, the following techniques and procedures: Water and oil manicures including hand and arm massage, complete pedicure including foot and ankle massage, application of artificial nails including liquid, gel, and powder brushons, nail tips, nail wraps and repairs, and nail analysis.

+(2) 100 Hours of Technical Instruction and Practical Training in Health and Safety The required subjects of instruction in Health and Safety shall be completed with the minimum number of hours of technical instruction and practical operations for each subject-matter as follows:

+LAWS AND REGULATIONS

+The subject of Laws and Regulations shall include, but is not limited to, the following issues: The Barbering and Cosmetology Act and the Board's Rules and Regulations

+HEALTH AND SAFETY CONSIDERATIONS

+The subject of Health and Safety shall include, but is not limited to, the following techniques and procedures: Chemistry pertaining to the practices of a manicurist including the chemical composition and purpose of nail care preparations.
+Health and Safety/Hazardous Substances, including training in chemicals and health in establishment, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, and communicable diseases, including HIV/AIDS and Hepatitis B.

+DISINFECTION AND SANITATION

+The subject of Disinfection and Sanitation shall include, but is not limited to, the following techniques and procedures: Procedures to protect the health and safety of the consumer as well as the technician.
 The ten required minimum operations shall entail performing all necessary functions for disinfecting instruments and equipment as specified in Sections 979 and 980.
 Disinfection shall be emphasized throughout the entire training period and must be performed before use of all instruments and equipment, with special attention given to pedicure foot spa and basin disinfection procedures detailed in Sections 980.1 and 980.3.

-BACTERIOLOGY, ANATOMY AND PHYSIOLOGY 10 -
+BACTERIOLOGY, ANATOMY AND PHYSIOLOGY